Prof Ian M. Brooks

 Dr Guylaine Canut - 2011-2012 - worked with the ASCOS data set to investigate coupling processes between the surface and low level Arctic stratus cloud.
 She obtained her PhD from the University of Toulouse, France, working on boundary layer processes in the Sahara using the AMMA project data.
 She now holds a permanent position with the boundary-layer measurement group at Meteo-France.

 Dr Dave Sproson - 2010-2013 - worked as a PDRA on sea-spray fluxes; after a post-doc position at the University of Upsalla, Sweden, he is now a senior oceanographer at Fugro GEOS LTD.

 David Tupman - 2009-2013 - completed a PhD as part of the WAGES project.
 Dave studied and developed corrections for the impact of flow distortion over the ship on fluxes calculated via the direct eddy covariance technique.
-Now at the Centre for Applied Geosciences, University of Tuebingen, Germany.
+Moved to Centre for Applied Geosciences, University of Tuebingen, Germany.

 Masters project students